Yolinux.com

 --use-set-session-authorization

-Output SQL-standard SET SESSION AUTHORIZATION commands instead
+Output SQL-standard SET SESSION AUTHORIZATION commands instead of

-history of the objects in the dump, might not restore properly.
+objects in the dump, might not restore properly.

 The following command-line options control the database connection